underlay/underworld/MESSAGES.md

 To get a dataset's canonical URI:

 - Canonicalize the dataset using the [URDNA2015](https://json-ld.github.io/normalization/spec/) normalization algorithm
-- Add the canonicalized dataset to IPFS with raw leaves
+- Add the canonicalized dataset to IPFS, using hash `sha2-256` and format `dag-pb` with `raw` leaves
 - Transform the resulting CID into normal base32 CIDv1 format

 ```